 Research examining the health effects of mushrooms has identified approximately 130 possible therapeutic properties, including:

 - Hepatoprotective (protective of the liver)

 - Immunomodulating (21)

 To date, much of the research on medicinal mushrooms is based on animal or in-vitro trials.
-However, some early clinical trials suggest that mushroom intake may reduce the risk of breast cancer, (4) and may improve cancer-related symptoms, such as insomnia and sweating.
+However, some early clinical trials suggest that dietary mushroom intake may reduce the risk of breast cancer, (4) and may improve cancer-related symptoms, such as insomnia and sweating.
 (14)

 Several mechanisms have been proposed to explain the beneficial effects of mushrooms for immune health.
 Certain mushrooms may positively influence the gut microbiota, improving protection against pathogens.
 (10) Further, several mushrooms have been shown to support immune health by enhancing the innate and adaptive immune responses.
 (21) Conversely, certain mushroom extracts may also suppress the immune response, thereby exerting anti-allergic effects.
 (14)